troyxmccall/alfred-spotify-mini-player/features.md

 noindex: true
 ---

-Spotify Mini player is an [Alfred](http://www.alfredapp.com) workflow which uses a local version of your entire Spotify library stored in a database, that's why it is so quick !
+Spotify Mini player is an [Alfred](http://www.alfredapp.com) workflow which uses a local version of your entire Spotify library stored in a database.
+That's the best way to fully control _your_ Spotify library!
 You can browse by Artist, Album or Playlist.
-You can also lookup for artists or album online, display lyrics, artist biographies, get related artists, get featured playlists, get charts, etc..
+You can also lookup for artists or album online, display lyrics, artist biographies, get related artists, get featured playlists, get charts, get new albums release, etc..
+If you want to search for playlists, albums, artists or tracks not in your library, you also can !
+Give it a try you won't be disappointed!

 * Search for Albums, Artists or Tracks and Playlists, browse them and launch them
 * Full support of [**hotkeys**]( {{ site.url }}/articles/hotkeys)